Opentrons/Protocols/protocols/omega_biotek_magbind_totalpure_NGS/README.md

 If you are interested in purchasing the Opentrons Magnetic Module or trying out the Omega Bio-tek Mag-Bind® beads, please contact our Sales Team at <info@opentrons.com> to learn more!

+## Preview
+With this protocol, you can perform high-quality nucleic acid purifications using the [Opentrons Magnetic Module](https://shop.opentrons.com/products/magdeck) and [Omega Bio-tek Mag-Bind® TotalPure NGS](https://shop.opentrons.com/products/mag-bind-total-pure-ngs) magnetic beads.
+This kit is widely used in NGS cleanup for its affordability and simplicity.
+You can select specific sizes of nucleic acids by varying the bead-to-DNA ratio across a wide array of fragment sizes.